What Happens When Someone Is Deported From The U.S.

 Bag & Baggage Letter

-If the judge who is presiding over an immigration hearing decides that the defendant should be removed from the country, the defendant will be served with a bag and baggage letter.
-This legal document will provide an individual with key information about the logistics of their upcoming deportation.
-Such as the time, date, and location that they are expected to report to in order to be deported to their country of origin.
+If the judge decides to remove the immigrant, they will receive a bag and baggage letter.
+This legal document will provide the person with crucial information about their upcoming deportation.
+The document includes the time, date, and location they are expected to report to be deported to their country of origin.

 The Costs Involved In Deportation

-If an individual receives a bag and baggage letter during their immigration hearing, they will not be legally obligated to pay for the costs which are associated with their deportation.
-For example, an individual who will face deportation will not need to provide funds to pay for their international plane tickets.
+A person being deported will not pay for their deportation costs.
+For example, an individual facing deportation will not need to pay for their international plane tickets.

 Extensions